sowjanya-105/Javascript-Coding-Challenge/README.md

-# Web Dev Snippets
-This repository contains all the code snippets that I practise to polish my web development skills. <br/>
+# Javascript Coding Challenge
-I will be developing one website/component each day using HTML, CSS, Javascript, DOM, JQuery, Node JS, React JS or APIs.
+This is a JS coding challenge where I will be developing one website each day using Javascript, DOM, JQuery and a lot more.
-<br><br>
+This challenge was taken up in order to strengthen my Java Script skills.

 # The website links of the projects are given below:
 **1. Drumkit👉**